The element of color in art - you love it but somehow seem to have got stuck?

 judging you, even YOU are not judging you!
 You're just messing about

-with some colors and see what, if anything, turns up.
+with some colors to see what, if anything, turns up.

 Inspiration is all around us.
 Look closely at your surroundings;